MPhil option available

 An MPhil involves the exploration of a research topic and is typically studied over a shorter period of 1 year for a full-time student and 2 years for a part-time student.
 MPhil students are required to demonstrate a systematic understanding of knowledge and a critical awareness of current problems and/or new insights informed by the forefront of their discipline, field of study or professional practice.

-Research topics for PhD study in Psychology are broad in scope and include cognitive neuroscience, neuropsychology, evolutionary psychology, social and cross-cultural psychology, and health and well-being.
+Research topics for PhD study in Psychology are broad in scope and include cognitive neuroscience, neuropsychology, evolutionary psychology, cultural evolution, developmental psychology, and cross-cultural psychology.
 Research within the division is supported through a well-resourced infrastructure including MRI, EEG, TMS, and eye-tracking facilities, cubicles for testing, hardware and software resources, psychometric test library, and other specialist equipment.
+Brunel researchers collect data in several field sites across Asia, Africa and the South Pacific.

-Our research strengths are in Cognitive Neuroscience, Cross-Cultural Psychology and Evolutionary Psychology.
 Research in these areas is structured around two new and vibrant research centres: Centre for Cognitive Neuroscience and Centre for Culture and Evolution.
 PhD students can be part of these centres, and benefit from the knowledge and methodological expertise from staff members, as well as use the relevant infrastructure (e.g. fMRI, DTI.
-EEG, TMS, and eye tracking).
+EEG, TMS, eye tracking, field data collection, text-mining).

 Find out more